markPhornphat/practiceWebsite/README.md

 # practiceWebsite
- Practice HTML and CSS by clone YouTube website
+ Practice HTML and CSS by cloning the YouTube website - First-time study on HTML and CSS